makersall/toolkit/pages/30-smooth/05-why.md

 There is one major exception: programming languages and environments designed for young kids.
 There's a mountain of research on how to make it easier for young children to learn to code.
 Some of the resulting languages/tools, such as Scratch, are quite impressive.

-But for the languages and frameworks adults need to know to get a job?
-The UX revolution might as well not exist.
+But for the languages and frameworks adults need to know to get a job, the UX revolution might as well not exist.

 Today, most efforts at making emerging tech accessible focus on training people to use coding tech as it is.
 In short, they try to move people closer to the tech.
 Despite a lot of hard work by very dedicated people, this strategy isn't enough to close the gap.
 Learning to code is still too hard and too clunky to have any chance of becoming a major opportunity for many people in every community.
 To truly democratize emerging tech, we also need to work the other side of the equation: move the tech closer to the people.